- /

 Pillar 5: Monitoring, metrics and course correction

-Suggested metrics & dashboards:
+Suggested metrics and dashboards:

 - Output (e.g., items processed per day): Tracks whether teams are keeping pace and identifies segments that may be lagging.